isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Flag operator definitions that are not it the namespace of their operands
+* Flag operator definitions that are not in the namespace of their operands

 ### <a name="Ro-lambda"></a>C.170: If you feel like overloading a lambda, use a generic lambda